Brooke Boney: Career

 While studying for her degree, Boney produced the Blackchat program on Sydney's Koori Radio before morning lectures, and did an internship at the Australian Broadcasting Corporation in the afternoons.
 Before graduating, she was appointed as a political correspondent for NITV, based at Parliament House from 2013.
 Her first assignments had to cover the March 2013 Australian Labor Party leadership spill and the federal election that followed.

 She worked as a newsreader on the ABC's radio network Triple J from 2016 to 2018, and became known for using the traditional Gamilaroi greeting of "Yaama" when introducing herself at the start of Triple J's news bulletin.

 In December 2018, it was announced that Boney had been appointed as entertainment reporter on the Nine Network's breakfast program Today, to work alongside the network's long-serving entertainment editor Richard Wilkins in 2019.

 In January 2019, just days into her new job, she was asked for her opinion on Change the Date, a campaign which proposes moving Australia Day from its current date, which marks the date of the arrival of the First Fleet in Sydney.
 She replied:

 This is the best country in the world, no doubt.
 But I can't separate the 26th of January from the fact that my brothers are more likely to go to jail than they are to go to school, or that my little sisters and my mum are more likely to be beaten and raped than anyone else's sisters and mum, and that started from that day.

 This prompted a harsh backlash, mixed reactions from some viewers, and much commentary in the media.

 In February 2021, Southern Cross Austereo announced that Boney and Linda Marigliano would host The Dream Club podcast on LiSTNR.
 The podcast is a weekly social commentary and pop culture reviews on internet culture.

 In November 2021, Boney won Nine Network's Lego Masters: Bricksmas specials.

 In December 2022, Nine announced that Boney will host Carols by Candlelight with David Campbell.

 In January 2023, Boney replaced Alex Cullen as news presenter on Today taking on news and entertainment with Cullen focusing on sport.

 In April 2023, Boney filled in on Will & Woody on the KIIS Network whilst Woody Whitelaw competed in I'm a Celebrity...Get Me Out of Here!.

 In March 2024, Boney announced her resignation from the Nine Network to take up an opportunity to study at Oxford University.
-She will finish with the network after the 2024 Summer Olympics.
+She finished up with the network after the 2024 Summer Olympics.